Ethiopian–Adal War: Course of the war

-The 500 musketeers were led by Bahr Nagash Yeshaq, king of Medri Bahri.
-Yeshaq provided the Portuguese with not only provisions and places to camp in his realm but also information about the land.
-The Bahr Nagash also joined Emperor Gelawdewos and the Portuguese in the decisive Battle of Wayna Daga, where tradition states that Imam Ahmad was shot in the chest by a Portuguese musketeer named João de Castilho, who had charged alone into the Muslim lines and died.
-The wounded Imam was then beheaded by an Ethiopian cavalry commander, Azmach Calite.
+The Ethiopians and the Portuguese led by the Emperor scored a decisive victory in the Battle of Wayna Daga, fought at Zantara, also known as Gran Bar, within the district of Wayna Daga near Lake Tana.
+Accounts differ on who fired the fatal shot.
+Whiteway's account, drawing on Castanhoso, credits a Portuguese musketeer named João de Castilho, who had charged alone into the Muslim lines and died in the attempt; the Encyclopaedia Aethiopica's entry on Cristóvão da Gama instead follows Bermudez in crediting Pero de Lião, one of da Gama's own servants, with mortally wounding Ahmad by musket.
+By either account, the wounded Imam was beheaded on 21 February 1543 by an Ethiopian cavalry commander, Azmach Calite.
+His son Muhammad was taken prisoner at the same battle.
 Once the Imam's soldiers learned of his death, they fled the battlefield.
 The death of Imam Ahmad and the victory at Wayna Daga caused a collapse of Ahmad's forces and forced an Adalite retreat from Ethiopia.